ACJMR/YaLikeJazz/README.md

 Xinyi Huang

 # Project Vision
 Juno is a recreation of the famous card game UNO.
-The user will be able to play against other human players by selecting the number of players, then taking turns when it is the right turn for each user.
-The objective is to come out number one against other players by playing all the cards in your hand.
+The user will be able to play against other human players in the terminal.
+The users will select the number of players, then take turns when it is the right turn for each user.
+To win, the user needs to play all the cards in your hand.

 # Lauch Instructions
 To begin a new game: <br>